culturecode/stagehand/Readme.md

 Stagehand extends ActiveRecord::Base with `before_sync` and `after_sync` callbacks.
 You can use these callbacks as you would `before_save` and `after_save` callbacks to run code related to a sync.
+NOTE: The only difference from typical ActiveRecord callbacks is that the callbacks are not run on the record instance being synced, but instead are run on a new instance reloaded from the database.

 ## Ghost Mode